 I’ve spread nutella on just about everything, but one of my favorites is freshly baked banana bread.
 In an “aha! moment” I decided to swirl the nutella right into the batter and bake them together.
 I’m not claiming to have discovered this combo, but I believe this may be the tastiest pairing ever there was.
-I now always make two loaves, otherwise it disappears too quickly.
+I now always make two loaves of nutella swirled banana bread, otherwise it disappears too quickly.
 One we eat while it is still warm and a bit gooey, the other sits for breakfast the next day.
 It is magnificent and super simple to make.

 Makes 2 loaves